 Therefore, P/B ratio = 95/110 = 0.86

-As mentioned previously, the Price-to-book ratio is utilised by value investors to ferret out company stocks that are undervalued.
 It portrays the relationship between what the market perceives the value of a company’s equity to be and the actual book value of its equity.
 It is, thus, a considerable agency for value investing.

-However, investors must note an important factor before analysing the P/B ratio of any company.
-It is that market capitalisation is future-looking as it reflects the current perception of a company’s equity value.
-On the other hand, the book value of assets and liabilities might be subject to historical costing and therefore, may be inflated.
+However, investors must note an important factor before analyzing the P/B ratio of any company.
+It is that market capitalization is future-looking as it reflects the current perception of a company’s equity value.

-A “good” P/B ratio
+A “Good” P/B Ratio

-Nevertheless, typically the market value of a company is higher than its book value and therefore, results in a ratio higher than 1.
+Nevertheless, typically the market value of a company is higher than its book value and, therefore, results in a ratio higher than 1.
 However, the converse can also be true.

-This particular phenomenon can be interpreted in a couple of ways – a company is suffering through financial duress or the market considers an overstated asset value.
-In the former case, value investors can bet that it can realise a turnaround with changes in its business conditions.
+In the former case, value investors can bet that it can realize a turnaround with changes in its business conditions.
 However, if the latter is true and all probabilities indicate a further decline in the value of assets, it comes forth as a negative projection.

-Typically, value investors consider a Profit-to-book value ratio below 1 to be an indicator of an undervalued stock.
+Typically, value investors consider a Profit-to-book value ratio below 1 to be an indicator of an Undervalued Stock.
 However, a P/B ratio of 3 is widely regarded as a standard for undervalued stocks.

 Nevertheless, it shall be noted that the significance and interpretation of the Profit-to-book ratio vary from one industry to another.
 No single value can be applied across companies and industries and shall possess common parameters to facilitate a comparison through the P/B ratio.

-For instance, tech-intensive companies will have assets that cannot be valued like Intellectual Property and therefore, its book value of assets might be low.
 On the other hand, tangible asset-intensive companies will possess a high net book value of assets.
 Therefore, the comparison between such companies based on the Price-to-book value ratio will compromise the analysis.

 As a result, some investors also employ another metric in conjunction with a P/B ratio to determine whether a company is undervalued or overvalued.